gaultier/blog/addressing_cgo_pains_one_at_a_time.md

 collect2: error: ld returned 1 exit status
 ```

-Ok...not much to say here.
+Ok... not much to say here.

 Here's another example.
 We add a comment about not using `-Wall`: